 Guidewires with pressure or flow sensors can be used to estimate blood flow across stenoses.
 Blood flow is expressed as fractional flow reserve (FFR), which is the ratio of maximal flow through the stenotic area to normal maximal flow.
 These flow measurements are most useful when evaluating the need for angioplasty or CABG in patients with lesions of questionable severity (40 to 70% stenosis).
 An FFR of 1.0 is considered normal, while an FFR < 0.75 to 0.8 is associated with myocardial ischemia.
 Lesions with an FFR > 0.8 are less likely to benefit from stent placement.

 Electron beam CT can detect the amount of calcium present in coronary artery plaque.
-The calcium score (from 1 to 100) is roughly proportional to the risk of subsequent coronary events.
+The calcium score is roughly proportional to the risk of subsequent coronary events.
 However, because calcium may be present in the absence of significant stenosis, the score does not correlate well with the need for angioplasty or CABG.
-Thus, the American Heart Association recommends that screening with electron beam CT should be done only for select groups of patients and is most valuable when combined with historical and clinical data to estimate risk of death or nonfatal MI.
-These groups may include asymptomatic patients with an intermediate Framingham 10-yr risk estimate of 10 to 20% and symptomatic patients with equivocal stress test results.
-Electron beam CT is particularly useful in ruling out significant CAD in patients presenting to the emergency department with atypical symptoms, normal troponin levels, and a low probability of hemodynamically significant coronary disease.
+Thus, the American Heart Association recommends that screening with electron beam CT should be done only for select groups of patients and is most valuable when combined with historical and clinical data to estimate risk of death or nonfatal myocardial infarction (1 Diagnosis references Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
+It is typically precipitated by exertion or psychologic stress... read more ).
+These groups may include asymptomatic patients with an intermediate 10-year atherosclerotic cardiovascular disease (ASCVD) risk estimate (10 to 20%) and symptomatic patients with equivocal stress test results.
+Electron beam CT is particularly useful in ruling out significant CAD in patients presenting to the emergency department with atypical symptoms, normal troponin levels, and a low probability of hemodynamically significant coronary artery disease.
 These patients may have noninvasive testing as outpatients.

 Multidetector row CT (MDRCT) coronary angiography can accurately identify coronary stenosis and has a number of advantages.
 The test is noninvasive, can exclude coronary stenosis with high accuracy, can establish stent or bypass graft patency, can show cardiac and coronary venous anatomy, and can assess calcified and noncalcified plaque burden.
-However, radiation exposure is significant, and the test is not suitable for patients with a heart rate of >65 beats/min, those with irregular heart beats, and pregnant women.
-Patients must also be able to hold their breath for 15 to 20 sec, 3 to 4 times during the study.
+Estimation of the fractional flow reserve (FFR) across significant lesions and estimation of lesion-specific ischemia are also possible (2 Diagnosis references Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
+It is typically precipitated by exertion or psychologic stress... read more ).
+However, radiation exposure is significant, and the test is not suitable for patients with a heart rate of > 65 beats/minute, those with irregular heart beats, and pregnant women.
+Patients must also be able to hold their breath for 15 to 20 seconds, 3 to 4 times during the study.

 Evolving indications for MDRCT coronary angiography include